Total TimePrep/Total Time: 20 min.

 - 1 cup milk

-- In a plastic bag or bowl, combine flour, salt and pepper.
-Place buttermilk in a shallow bowl.
-Place saltine crumbs in a plastic bag or bowl.
-Coat steaks with flour mixture, then dip into buttermilk and coat with crumbs.
-In a large skillet over medium-high heat, cook steaks in hot oil for 2-3 minutes per side or until golden and cooked to desired doneness.
-Remove and keep warm Add soup and milk to skillet; bring to a boil, stirring to loosen browned bits from pan.
+- In a large skillet over medium-high heat, cook steaks in oil for 2-3 minutes on each side or until golden and no longer pink.
+Remove and keep warm.
+Add soup and milk to skillet; bring to a boil, stirring to loosen browned bits from pan.
 Serve gravy with steaks.
-Yield: 4 servings.